Kunsthal Extra City

 By immersing audiences in the echoes of past and present militant movements, Reggad’s work emphasises the ongoing need for resistance.
 It invites participants to listen and engage, to rethink solidarity today and imagine other possible futures.

-Meet the researchers, enjoy a drink, and pick up a free copy of Grounds #1.
-A perfect stop during Antwerp Art Weekend!
+Meet the researchers, enjoy a drink, and pick up a free copy of Grounds #1!

 Kunsthal Extra City exhibits contemporary visual art in a welcoming and unique setting.
 Housed in a former Dominican Monastery, Kunsthal Extra City seeks to become a bastion of the visual arts with a solid reputation both in Belgium and internationally.
 They offer opportunities to young artists as well as a platform for established figures to experiment.